h4rldev/portfolio/README.md

 # portfolio

-Welcome, this is the mono-repo holding my portfolio written in the FLSC stack
+Welcome, this is the mono-repo holding my portfolio written in the FASR stack

 ## What is the FASR Stack?